Running SSIS Integration Toolkit on the Cloud

 KingswaySoft Team

-With all the recent trends of moving to the cloud in the industry, we have received a lot of interests from our clients about running our Integration Toolkit software on the cloud.
+With all the recent trends of moving to the cloud in the industry, we have received a lot of inquiries from our clients about running our Integration Toolkit software on the cloud.
 Traditionally this is only possible through running our software in a fully configured virtual machine on the cloud.
-This is less than ideal, since you still have to worry about Windows operating system configuration, SQL Server installation, security patches and everything else.
+This is less than ideal, since you still have to worry about Windows operating system and SQL Server installation and configuration, system updates, security patches, among many other things.
 You get some benefits of cloud computing, but not at the full scale.
 The good news is, Microsoft has recently made the innovative move to make SSIS available as part of the Azure Data Factory (ADF) v2 offering.
 We are happy to announce that our software is now fully embracing the power of ADF v2, you can now run our software completely on the cloud using ADF v2 SSIS Integration Runtime after our Spring 2018 release that we made available on April 26, 2018.

 Why is this such a big deal?